Ask the Vet: COVID-19 and poultry

 Understanding the wide array of information about coronavirus to make sense of the risks.

 There is a great deal of information about coronavirus in the news and on social media.
 It can be hard to know what is factual and what you need to understand to make sense of the risks.
-The vets at Poultry Health Services have kindly shared some key concepts and definitions to help you navigate the information already circulating.
+The vets at Poultry Health Services would like to share some key concepts and definitions to help you navigate the information already circulating.

 Are avian coronaviruses infecting humans?